miclicia/miclicia/README.md

 </h1>

 <p align='center'>
   My name is Michelle but call me Mitch!
-I am a Backend Dev from Jaboatão/PE, Brazil.
+I am a Security Analyst and Backend Dev Student from Jaboatão/PE, Brazil.
-I've been working on IT area for +2 years and my biggest experience is with Information Security in Access management.
+I've been working on IT area for +2 years and my biggest experience is with Information Security in Access management and audits.
   </p>